afontcu/js-questions/README.md

 ---

-> ### How would you define a pure function?
-Can you write some example of a pure and impure functions?
+> ### How would you define a "pure function"?
+Can you write some example of pure and impure functions?

+---

+> ### How would you capture each click on a page, and log a message to the console?

+---

+> ### What is the difference between the Load event and the DOMContentLoaded event?

+---

+> ### How could you verify whether one DOM element is child of another?

+---